 At Starbase 173, the crew have a bit of leave.
 Data learns some of the intricacies of playing poker while Captain Picard runs into an old friend of a sort, Captain Phillipa Louvois, who established a new JAG office at the base.
 She once prosecuted him, unsuccessfully, but there is admiration at least, on both sides.
 Problems arise however when Commander Bruce Maddox receives permission to disassemble Data to determine how he functions.
 When Data expresses doubts about Maddox's likelihood of success, he refuses to undergo the procedure and resigns his commission.
 He soon finds himself the center of a judicial inquiry to determine if he is just a machine and a piece of property or a sentient being who has the right to make his own decisions.
 Captain Louvois finds herself sitting in judgment with Captain Picard defending Data's claim against Commander Riker who is forced to present the opposing arguments.
-Written by

 Did You Know?